All Products

 kubectl apply -f wasm.yaml

-Step 5: Verify routing rules
+Step 5: Verify the routing rules

-export GATEWAY_ADDRESS=`kubectl get svc -n istio-system | grep istio-ingressgateway | awk '{print $4}'`
+export GATEWAY_ADDRESS=$(kubectl get svc -n istio-system | grep istio-ingressgateway | awk '{print $4}')

 curl ${GATEWAY_ADDRESS} -H 'x-user-id: jason'